Cloudflare

 • Teams were reinventing chart behavior independently, slowing delivery and compounding inconsistency

-The biggest issue wasn't visual inconsistency; it was interaction inconsistency.
-That reframing shaped every subsequent design decision: the goal wasn't to clean up the UI, it was to establish a shared behavioral foundation.
+The biggest issue wasn't visual inconsistency.
+It was interaction inconsistency.
+That reframing shaped every subsequent design decision.
+The goal wasn't to clean up the UI, it was to establish a shared behavioral foundation.

 Prioritizing for Adoption

 With five design systems and dozens of divergent components to address, a full system rewrite wasn't realistic.
-The strategy was to start with the component that would deliver the greatest visible impact fastest; and use that early win to build organizational buy-in for broader adoption.
+The strategy was to start with the component that would deliver the greatest visible impact fastest, and use that early win to build organizational buy-in for broader adoption.

 Why Top N?